AbhishiktaPradhan-code/Clinvar-based-variant-impact-study/README.md

 ##  Project Overview

 This project aims to simulate a diagnostic gene panel analysis by evaluating and interpreting variants from three disease-relevant genes: **BRCA1**, **CFTR**, and **GJB2**.
-Using publicly available databases and prediction tools, we assess the clinical significance of each variant by comparing computational scores with known ClinVar annotations.
+Using publicly available databases and prediction tools, I assess the clinical significance of each variant by comparing computational scores with known ClinVar annotations.

 The goal is to demonstrate how computational predictions like SIFT, PolyPhen-2, MutationTaster, and CADD align or conflict with clinical significance labels.
 This helps build an understanding of variant interpretation pipelines .
 ---